15 Bootstrap

 qqnorm(scale(m)); abline(0,1)

 If we know this distribution, we can construct a confidence interval.
 The problem here is that, as we have already described, in practice we do not have access to the distribution.
-In the past, we have used the Central Limit Theorem, but the CLT we studied applies to averages and here we are interested in the median.
+In previous sections we have used CLT, but what we learned applies to averages and here we are interested in the median.
 We can see that the 95% confidence interval based on CLT

 median(x) + 1.96*sd(x)/sqrt(N)*c(-1, 1)